By way of demonstration, begin by passing a wave, ie up and down movement of your arm, which will cause your neighbour’s arm to also move.

-In case it is not already obvious, this is a ridiculously FUNN game which can be played for no apparent reason other than to enjoy a roaring good time.
+In case it is not already obvious, this is a ridiculously FUNN game that can be played for no apparent reason other than to enjoy a roaring good time.

-Observe the awkwardness of some people when they hold another person’s hands, because they often have a preference for the direction in which their palm faces.
+Observe the awkwardness of some people when they hold another person’s hands because they often have a preference for the direction in which their palm faces.
 Stereotypically (which means absolutely nothing,) men tend to be ‘takers’ which means their palm faces backwards, whereas women tend to be ‘givers’ because their palms face forwards.
-Like I said, this means nothing, but it does make for an interesting observation, and often diverts attention away from the socially-awkward request to hold hands.
+As I said, this means nothing, but it does make for an interesting observation, and often diverts attention away from the socially awkward request to hold hands.

 Three Dinosaur Lives: To involve more people for longer periods, a person is not eliminated until they have shown their teeth on three occasions.
 Generally, this will mean few people are ever eliminated, and there’s a lot more laughter and whole-group participation to enjoy.

 Alternative Animals: Invite your group to add one or more fun variations to the game, eg assuming the voice and character of a dog instead of a dinosaur.

 Active circle game to generate lots of smiles & laughter.